 Adding feature flags to continuous delivery (CD) provides a handful of risk mitigation benefits along with the ability to decouple previously monolithic release candidates into feature-level deployments for greater release velocity and consistency.
 But on some level, feature flags are the antithesis of previously “strong” release governance and compliance policies due to their ability to impact code in production without oversight.
 That’s why it’s so important to have a tight integration between your feature flag management and your continuous delivery tools, so that feature flag updates do not occur in a vacuum, but instead are visible and controlled across the delivery process.

 A view of the software delivery command center within CloudBees platform where you can see all feature flag information within a given release

 With Great Power Comes Great Responsibility

 Like Spiderman, with great feature flag power comes great responsibility.
 The ability to change the behavior of an application in run-time without redeploying can completely change the way your company tests and releases software.
 But it’s also a recipe for disaster if one half of the organization doesn’t know what the other half is doing with feature flags, or if there are users with the ability to update flags without oversight.
 Feature flag usage cannot occur on an island within the greater software delivery process.
 A homegrown or even commercial system that isn’t tightly integrated with the rest of the delivery process invites greater risk.
-For more information on how CloudBees integrates feature flags into our own platform, please learn more about CloudBees Software Delivery Automation (SDA).

 Stay up to date